 Andrei Elinson was born on 19 January 1979.
 He has been Deputy CEO of Russian conglomerate Basic Element since December 2009.
 Previously, he was Basic Element's director of corporate governance and internal control, responsible for the development and implementation of corporate governance standards.
 Before joining Basic Element, he was a partner at Deloitte & Touche CIS, where, starting in 1997, he was in charge of consulting and assurance projects for Russian and international companies.
 Later he was appointed partner-incharge for Forensic and Dispute practice in the CIS.
 From 2004, Andrei Elinson managed the internal control and risk management consulting streams at Deloitte.
 He graduated from the Finance Academy of the Government of the Russian Federation with a degree in accountancy and audit.
 He is a certified public accountant and fraud examiner in the US, a licensed Russian auditor and holds a Certificate in Company Direction from the Institute of Directors (IoD) in the UK.
-Andrei Elinson was appointed to the supervisory board of STRABAG SE for an indefinite period of time on 21 April 2009.
+Andrei Elinson was appointed to the Supervisory Board of STRABAG SE for an indefinite period of time on 21 April 2009.

 Mag.
-Hannes Bogner From 14 June 2013
+Hannes Bogner

 Hannes Bogner was born on 20 June 1959.
-He studied business administration at the University of Innsbruck and qualified as a tax advisor in 1988 and as a statutory auditor in 1993.
-Hannes Bogner worked at THS Treuhand Wirtschaftsprüfungsgesellschaft (KPMG) from 1984 to 1988 and at Price Waterhouse from 1988 to 1994.
+He studied business administration at the University of Innsbruck and gualified as a tax advisor in 1988 and as a statutory auditor in 1993.
+Hannes Bogner worked at THS Treuhand Wirtschaftsprüfungsgesellschaft from 1984 to 1988 and at Price Waterhouse from 1988 to 1994.
 He has worked for UNIQA and its predecessor companies since 1994.
 From 1998 to 1999, he served as deputy member of the management board of Bundesländer-Versicherung AG and Austria-Collegialität.
 In 1999, he was appointed to the management board of UNIQA Versicherungen AG.
-He has been Chief Financial Officer (CFO) at UNIQA Versicherungen AG since 2011, holding the additional function of Chief Investment Officer (CIO) since 1 January 2013.
-Hannes Bogner was voted onto the supervisory board of STRABAG SE on 14 June 2013 as a replacement for Dr. Gottfried Wanitschek, who departed the supervisory board.
+He was Chief Financial Officer (CFO) at UNIQA Versicherungen AG from 2011-2014 and has held the function of Chief Investment Officer (CIO) since 1 January 2015.
+Hannes Bogner was voted onto the Supervisory Board of STRABAG SE for the first time on 14 June 2013.
 His current term ends with the Annual General Meeting in 2015.